DesModder/DesModder/docs/PLUGINS.md

 Examples:

 - If the plugin is disabled, `index.ts` is run at page load, but neither `onEnable` nor `onDisable` are called.
 If the user then toggles it on, `onEnable` is run.
 - If the plugin is enabled, `index.ts` and `onEnable` are run at page load.
-If the user then toggles it of, `onDisable` is run.
+If the user then toggles it off, `onDisable` is run.

 The setting `enabledByDefault` only affects users when they first use DesModder.